CoffeSiberian/DecryptTruck/README.md

 cargo build --release
 ```

 Once the process is finished.
-The binary will remain in `./target/release/decrypt_truck.exe` remember to also download your SII_Decrypt.dll for the tool to work correctly.
+The binary will remain in `./target/release/decrypt_truck.exe`

 ## Credits